About Japan-America Society of Washington DC

-This Japanese Street Festival began just four years after the Society’s founding as a small “friends and family” bazaar.
-Today it is the largest one-day display of Japanese culture in the nation.
-Held each April as the climax of the National Cherry Blossom Festival, it stretches for six blocks through downtown Washington.
+The Society’s Sakura Matsuri – Japanese Street Festival is the largest celebration of Japanese culture in the nation.
+Held each April as a premier event of the National Cherry Blossom Festival, it stretches for six blocks through downtown Washington.